Welcome from the President

 Community Points of Contact

-The board, newsletter editors, and web admininistrator can be emailed via the Contact link in the site menu.
+The board, newsletter editors, and web administrator can be emailed via the Contact link in the site menu.

 Board of Directors

-The board meets monthly, typically at the home of one of the board members.
+The board meets monthly, typically virtually or at the home of one of the board members.
 Interested homeowners are welcome to attend.
-Check the Events Calendar for the date, time, and location of the next meeting.
+Please contact the board for more information.

 Vantage Homes Association General Information